clintgrove/databricks-devops/README.md

 - Clone or fork from my repository so that you can make this your own and adjust values where you need to.

 ## Setting this up for Azure Devops
-If you want to set this up like I did then you need to do two things on Devops.
+If you want to set this up like I did then you need to do a few things on Devops.
-1. Create your Service Connection (which is an app registration in Entra ID, aka a SPN (Service Principal)) in Azure devops
+1. Create your Service Connection in Azure devops (which is an app registration in Entra ID, aka a SPN (Service Principal)).
-2. Add the SPN to the Databricks workspace
+2. Add the SPN to the Databricks workspace.
-3. Find the "Account ID" of Admin Dashboard (accounts.azuredatabricks.net)
+3. Find the "Account ID" of Admin Dashboard (accounts.azuredatabricks.net).
-4. Create your Azure Devops Pipeline and run it
+4. Create your Azure Devops Pipeline and run it.

-My libraries are called Dev-vars and Prod-vars.
-Inside these libraries are the secrets `databricksClientSecret: $(databrickstoken-appreg-srvcondevops-dev)` (and one for prod) which I created in the Databricks workspaces.

 ### 1. Set up a "Service Connection" in Azure Devops

 Go to Project Settings in Azure Devops (look down at the bottom left of the page).
 I set my Service Connection up manually, which meant that I already had an app registration (aka SPN) created in EntraID and then connected to that SPN as a "Service Connection" in Azure Devops.
 I prefer doing it that way so that I can control the app registration process instead of letting Azure Devops create one for me.

+Click on "New service connection"

 ![Create new service connection in azure devops](./images/devops1-scon1.png)

-Then click on the drop down for Identity Type and choose "manual" if you want to use an existing SPN (or automatic if you want to let Devops create one for you).
+Click on the drop down for Identity Type and choose "manual" if you want to use an existing SPN (or automatic if you want to let Devops create one for you).

 ![select identity type](./images/devops1-scon2.png)

 The "issuer" and the "Subject identitfier" in the next step is related to creating a federated credential on your SPN

 ![set up identifier](./images/devops1-scon3.png)

 The values that this window above gives for Issuer and Subject identifier is something you need to enter into your Credentials and Secrets page of your app registraition (SPN) in EntraID.
 See the screenshot below for hints.

 ![input identifier](./images/devops1-scon4.png)

 I wont go into too much detail, but here is a site that may help https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops

-### 2. Setting for the SPN on the Databricks workspace
+### 2. Settings for the SPN on the Databricks Workspace

 You now need to create secret tokens in both dev and prod (* and save the secret in the Library groups, see point 4).

 Go the Databricks dev workspace and navigate to Settings/Identity and access/Service Principals/Manage.
 If your SPN (Service Principal) has not been added, then add it.
 When adding a new SPN, you will be adding an EntraID managed principal.

-You will need the Application ID of the SPN.
-I added the same SPN that I used as the Service Connectionn SPN in Azure Devops.
+You will need the Application ID of the SPN (Add the same SPN that you set up as the Service Connectionn SPN in Azure Devops).

 Click on the Service principal and then look for the tab "Secrets".
 You need to create a secret on EACH databricks workspace, then copy that as you will need to save that secret to your Pipeline Library under the name `databrickstoken-appreg-srvcondevops-dev)` and `databrickstoken-appreg-srvcondevops-prod)` respectively, in the correct Variable groups (see point number 4.1 below).